scalameta/metals/docs/integrations/new-editor.md

 When the client opens the doctor view, it will send in `visible: true` to the server and then `visible: false` when the doctor view is closed.
-This will ensure that the doctor checks aren't calculated on the server side when they aren't needed to since the won't be seen by the client anyways.
+This will ensure that the doctor checks aren't calculated on the server side when they aren't needed to since they won't be seen by the client anyways.

 _Notification_: